t73liu/trading-bot/lib/yahoo-stock-calendar/README.md

 - [ ] Quarterly Earnings
 - [ ] Stock Splits

-**NOTE:** Annual General Meeting calendar is not provided by Yahoo Finance.
+**Note:** Annual General Meeting calendar is not provided by Yahoo Finance.